Talking To A Doctor | LYRICA® (pregabalin) CV Safety Info | Fibromyalgia

 Find out if you need to see a specialist

-Work with your regular doctor.
-Together, you can decide whether you should see a specialist such as a rheumatologist, pain management specialist, or neurologist.
-Specialists often have more experience with pain conditions, including fibromyalgia.
+Work with your regular doctor to decide whether you should see a specialist such as a rheumatologist, pain management specialist or neurologist.
+Specialists often have more experience with chronic pain conditions, including fibromyalgia.

-Ask your healthcare insurance provider for doctors in your plan
+Ask about doctors in your health insurance plan

-Your healthcare insurance provider can help you find a doctor near you.
+Your healthcare insurance provider can help you find a doctor.
 They can also tell you what steps to take before seeing a specialist.

 Keep a list of the questions you want to ask

-During the visit, it can be difficult to remember all your questions.
-So write them down beforehand.
-Then take the list with you.
+It can be difficult to remember all your questions during your visit.
+Write them down beforehand and take the list with you.